The Hatfield House

 is sometimes called a great

 hall but it's not a standard one.
-It was often used as a great hall but it was built as and is actually an early
+It was often used as a great hall but it was built as and is actually the only Renaissance theatre still in existence.

-Most of the theaters in Spain and a few other Catholic locations the theatres
+Most of the theaters in European Catholic countries

 after a nearby church.
 It's design and decoration was almost